enckse/interrogate/README.md

 The `app/` folder contains a deployable electron-based client.

-The URL for the survey can be put in `%APPDATA%` for windows or `.config/survey/` in linux:
+The URL for the survey can be put in `%APPDATA%/survey/` for windows or `.config/survey/` in linux:
 ```
 vim survey.txt
 ---